tinymce/tinymce-docs/_includes/configuration/text-color.md

 ### `color_cols`

-This option allows specifying the number of columns a the grid of text colors.
-The number of rows is calculated based on the number of text colors are supplied divided by the specified number of columns.
+This option allows for specifying the number of columns for text color grids.
+The number of rows is calculated based on the number of text colors supplied divided by the specified number of columns.

-By default, the number of rows and columns is dependent of the number of colors specified using [`color_map`](#color_map), and the dimensions of the grid will be calculated to keep the grid a square.
+By default, the number of rows and columns is dependent of the number of colors specified using [`color_map`](#color_map).
+The dimensions of the grid will be calculated by {{site.productname}} to keep the grid a square.

 > **Note**: The `textcolor_cols` and `textcolor_rows` properties have been removed in {{site.productname}}{{site.nbsp}}5.